KomodoPlatform/NotaryNodes/season5/candidates/who-biz/README.md

 4. **Passion for problem solving, and building new solutions**

 I plan on building more bridges like the `blur-dpow` referenced above.
 I'll also be active in helping KMD increase its compatibility with 3rd party blockchains.

+## KMD Ecosystem Contributions

+A total of **18%** of Notary Node Rewards (in excess of server costs) will be donated back into KMD ecosystem projects.

+- **12%** of KMD earned through notary node operations will be donated to a multsig wallet for `blur-dpow` development (in cooperation with LABS)
+    - Current plan is a 3/3 multisig
+    - Myself, [daemonfox](https://github.com/KomodoPlatform/NotaryNodes/tree/master/season5/candidates/daemonfox), and [phm87](https://github.com/KomodoPlatform/NotaryNodes/tree/master/season5/candidates/phm87) will be signers on KMD donation wallet
+- **3%** to Chips development
+- **3%** to Tokel development

+Calculations will be made at the beginning of each month, for the month prior.
+Server costs will be covered first, and remaining rewards will be dispersed according to schedule above.

+Thanks to phm87 for the notes in his proposal, as the above was aided by his contribution structure.

 ## Server Specs